 Storage instructions

-Store the completely cooled chicken curry in a tupperware container and keep in the fridge for up to four days.
+Store the completely cooled chicken curry in a tupperware container and keep it in the fridge for up to three days.

 reheating